 Rescuing the artifacts

-The evening in basecamp was filled with excitement.
+There were a lot of excited archaeologist in basecamp that evening.
 It was an incredible discovery, but we knew we had to act fast.
 Snow can arrive at any time in the high mountains, burying all the artifacts beyond our reach.
 In the following days we worked from dawn to dusk to document and collect the many artifacts in the depression before winter snow arrived.
 Thanks to a great effort by the team, we were able to complete the work in time.

 It turned out that this frantic fieldwork was only the beginning.
 The Lendbreen ice patch continued to melt in the years to follow and more artifacts emerged from the ice.
 We have undertaken fieldwork on the site from 2011 to 2015 and again in 2018 and 2019, each time collecting many finds.